School Logo

 Inspiring Visitors

 Being confident, competent readers, writers, speakers and listeners equips the children will the skills they need to be successful in all areas of learning and in all aspects of life.
 Exposing children to wider experiences beyond the classroom inspires and motivates the children to develop and apply their skills.
-The children have been enthused and motivated by external visitors including award winning author and illustrator Chris Riddell, story teller Robin Gregory and the wonderfully entertaining Garlic Puppet Theatre.
+The children have been enthused and motivated by external visitors including author Steve Clifford and a Pantomime performed by a local college.

 Book Week

 Every year we hold a whole school book week.
-Last year this was a virtual week involving Masked Readers.
-Book Week is focused around an author or a specific text.
-Parents and families are encouraged to join in with the week through competitions, reading cafes and book fairs.
-All of our pupils receive World Book day vouchers to spend on a £1 book or to spend on one of our Scholastic Book Fair books.
+The theme varies each year - for 2025 we will focusing on performance poetry.
+Parents and families are encouraged to join in with the week through competitions and reading activities.
+All of our pupils receive World Book day vouchers to spend on a £1 book.

-Throughout the school year, the whole school listen to and enjoy a high quality text together in Mrs Dobbin's reading assemblies.
+Throughout the school year, each class listens to and enjoys a range of high quality text together.
 Often these texts are linked to a theme around wellbeing, provoking deeper thought and discussion around the underlying messages within the texts.

 Extreme Reader